shomykohai/haruka/README.md

 ## License

-This project is licensed under the Apache 2.0 license.
+Haruka source code and patches are licensed under the Apache 2.0 license.
 See [LICENSE](LICENSE).
+The app sources (under `app`) and magisk module (under `module`) are licensed under the GPLv3 license.
+See their respective directories for the license.